xerenahmed/EssentialsGO/README.md

 - [x] /op - Give op permissions to player.
 - [x] /deop - Take op permissions from player.
 - [x] /stop - Stop the server from in game.
+- [x] /time - Changes or queries the world's game time.

 ## Usage
 ### Get the package